MrChaoCao/CS_Notes/data_structures/graph_representation.md

 Recalling
 0 <= |E| <= V(V-1) if directed or V(V-1) / 2 if undirected

 Time cost is inefficient if the time complexity scales with |E|.

+## Source
+(Graph representation part 01 - Edge list)[https://www.youtube.com/watch?v=ZdY1Fp9dKzs] By mycodeschool